On L\'evy processes conditioned to avoid zero: Preliminary results

 then

-It is known that $L_{T_x}$ is an exponential random variable.
+It is known that $L_{T_x}$ is the first time where an excursion from zero that hits $x$ appears.
 Thus, $h^\ast(x)$ is the expected value of an exponential random variable.
-We also note that by (\ref{eq3232}), in the recurrent symmetric case, $h^\ast$ correspond to $2h^Y$, where $h^Y$ is the invariant function given in \cite{Yano10}.
+We also note that by (\ref{equ3232}), in the recurrent symmetric case, $h^\ast$ corresponds to $2h^Y$, where $h^Y$ is the invariant function given in \cite{Yano10}.